Know British Airways Baggage Allowance Policy Rules

 Overweight and Oversized Baggage

-If your bag exceeds the weight limit, an overweight British Airways baggage fees will be charged.
-The fee is 65 GBP / 75 EUR / 100 USD / 100 CAD per overweight bag and one-way journey.
+If your bag exceeds the weight limit, an overweight British Airways baggage fee will be charged.
+The fee for carrying an overweight bag is 100 USD / 65 GBP / 75 EUR / 100 CAD per bag charged for a one-way journey.
 If your bag exceeds the size limit, it may have to be checked as oversized baggage, and additional charges may apply.

 Lost And Damaged Baggage